(LAMENTS FOR JERUSALEM)

-And every humble request of the soul that hopes for Him, YHVH fulfills.
+And every humble request of the soul that hopes for Him, YHVH fulfils.

-6Blessed is YHVH, who shows mercy to those who love Him with sincerity,
+6Blessed is YHVH, who shows mercy to those who love God with sincerity,

 And forgiveness to those whose intentions are pure.

-7The holy ones who revere YHVH in awe shall sit forever at His right hand,
+7The holy ones who revere YHVH in awe shall sit forever at God’s right hand,